HikariLight/test/README.md

 - View presents the data on a webpage and captures user events, calls for the controller, which in turn updates the model, which updates the view through the Observer pattern.

 ### Possible improvements
-- Multiple views, one for the web and one for the console.
+- **Multiple views**: one for the web and one for the console.
 Could be implemented using *Factory* design pattern.
+    - Technically we could also refactor the watch creation logic using Factory but I've decided against adding extra complexity given that the implementation doesn't need it.
+(The only difference between watches is the timezone attribute).
-- Implementation of the *Command* design pattern to allow for Undo/Redo functionality.
+- **Undo/Redo**: through a more general implementation of the *Command* design pattern.
+    - Technically we could also use the Command pattern to for the reset functionality, but to avoid unnecessary complexity I decided against its inclusion.
+A version that does implement it however is on the "command" branch.
+- Unit testing

 ### Class diagram
 ![Class diagram](./class_diagram.png)